-Discover Lubec, Maine, Eastern Most Town in USA, For Fresh Lobster, Wild Blueberries and Heavenly Chocolate
+Discover Lubec, Maine, Easternmost Town in America, For Fresh Lobster, Wild Blueberries and Downeast Hospitality

 Most vacationers consider a visit to Downeast Maine to be a weekend spent jostling through the crowds in Bar Harbor.
 But if that’s as far as you venture, you would be missing the true rugged beauty of a coastal Maine town that embraces the rhythm of the sea and centuries of seafaring traditions.